fabiana001/paysim_analysis/README.md

 There are 6.589.578 unique clients.
 Most clients do one transaction per month and only few than 1% of clients transact more.
 Moreover, each defrauded clients has at most one transaction labeled as fraud.
 This means that the dataset doesn't contain complex schemas of frauds.

 Fraudulent transactions can be only of type `CASH-OUT`  (4116 transactions) and `TRANSFER` (4097 transactions).
-Therefore, frauds can be a one shot transfer to a mule account or a single withdraw cash from a merchant.
+Therefore, frauds can be a one shot transfer to a mule account or a single withdrawal cash from a merchant.
-For this reason, the mean amount of fraudulent transactions is higher that the mean of normal transactions.
+For this reason, the mean amount of fraudulent transactions is higher than the mean of normal transactions.

 The following figure shows the distribution of transactions, when type is `CASH-OUT` or `TRANSFER`.
 The value True means that type is CASH-OUT, while the value False means that type is TRANSFER.

 ![cash out distribution](doc/imgs/chash_out_distribution.png)

-Fraudulent transactions are equally distributed in the time.
-There is an average of 256 fraudulent transactions per day (11 per hour).
+Fraudulent transactions are equally distributed at the time.
+There are an average of 256 fraudulent transactions per day (11 per hour).
 The highest peaks are at days 2, 10 and 17.

 ![n of daily frauds](doc/imgs/frauds_distribution_days.png)